nrp317/BridgeCrossingProblem/README.md

       Let N denote the initial set of distinct integers denoting the individual crossing times

+      Sort the list of elements in N in ascending order

       Repeat the following steps until N has 2 or 3 elements left

           1. Let F1 and F2 denote the times taken by the fastest 2 persons in the set.